marcogma/SignLanguagProject/README.md

 * imutils

 ### How to launch the project
 Arguments should be passed to the application in order to work properly.
-Run the following command in order to get help on the options:
+Run the following command to get help on the options:

 ```
 python main.py -h